Salable/node-sdk/docs/versioned_docs/version-1.7.0/subscriptions/change-plan.md

 ##### subscriptionId (_required_)

 _Type:_ `string`

-Subscription `uuid` of the subscription you wish to update
+The `uuid` of the subscription you wish to update

 ## Return Type